Protecting your super

 - you made or amended a binding beneficiary nomination

-- you completed the ATO Authority Form, asking that your inactive, low-balance account not be transferred³.
+- you completed the ATO Authority Form or our authority form, asking that your inactive, low-balance account not be transferred2.

 We’ll assess your super account every June and December to check whether it meets the inactive criteria.
 We’ll let you know if you are impacted before taking any action.

-If you’re impacted and you don’t want your inactive, low-balance account sent to the ATO, you’ll need to complete the ATO Authority Form and send it to us before the advised response date.
+If you’re impacted and you don’t want your inactive, low-balance account sent to the ATO, you’ll need to complete the ATO Authority Form or our authority form and send it to us before the advised response date.
 We’ll also send you this form when we notify you about the transfer.

 If we don’t hear from you by the response date, the money in your inactive, low-balance account will be transferred to the ATO.
 If you want your money returned, you’ll need to contact the ATO directly.
 You can instruct ATO where to send your account balance or you can wait for the ATO to consolidate the amount into your active account, which receives regular contributions.
 You will be able to view your account balance and find more information on the ATO website.

-³ A written declaration is not enduring.
-If your account becomes inactive again – if the criteria above apply – you’ll need to complete a new ATO Authority Form to prevent the balance from automatically transferring to the ATO.
+2 A written declaration is not enduring.
+If your account becomes inactive again – if the criteria above apply – you’ll need to complete a new ATO Authority Form or our authority form to prevent the balance from automatically transferring to the ATO.

 This communication is issued by NULIS Nominees (Australia) Limited (ABN 80 008 515 633 AFSL 236465) (NULIS).
 It is for general information and has not taken into account any particular person’s objectives, financial situation or needs.
 Before deciding to make a contribution to your superannuation, interested persons should consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 The information contained in this communication is current as at 1 July 2017.
 Any changes in the law or policy subsequent to this date have not been incorporated in this material.

 NULIS is the Trustee of the MLC Super Fund (ABN 70 732 426 024) and the MLC Superannuation Fund (ABN 40 022 701 955).
-NULIS is part of the National Australia Bank (NAB) group of companies.
-An investment with NULIS is not a deposit or liability of, and is not guaranteed by NAB.
-Neither NULIS nor any other company in the NAB group of companies accepts any liability whatsoever for any decision that is made on the basis of or in reliance of the information contained in this material.
+NULIS is part of the IOOF group of companies.
+An investment with NULIS is not a deposit or liability of, and is not guaranteed by IOOF.
+Neither NULIS nor any other company in the IOOF group of companies accepts any liability whatsoever for any decision that is made on the basis of or in reliance of the information contained in this material.
 NULIS is not a Registered Tax Agent and any tax information is of a general nature and should not be relied upon to determine your personal tax situation.
 It is recommended that you consult a professional tax adviser who is a Registered Tax Agent about your personal circumstances.